-If you receive a foreign pension or annuity which is taxable in Australia and tax has been deducted from the payment by the country that paid it, you may have to claim a refund of that tax rather than a foreign tax credit.
-This would be the case if tax was deducted from a pension or annuity you received but, because of a double tax agreement Australia has with that country, Australia is the only country allowed to tax your pension.
+If you receive a foreign pension or annuity that is solely taxable in Australia under a tax treaty and tax has been deducted from the payment by the country that paid it, you need to claim a refund of that tax rather than a foreign tax credit.
 Claiming a refund generally involves filling in a special claim form.
 This is available from the tax authority of the country that paid the pension or annuity.
-Step 7 of the example on page 6 will show you how to work out your foreign tax credit limit.